-Do long division with whole numbers and decimals and see the work for the calculation.
-Enter positive or negative numbers for divisor and dividend and calculate a quotient answer.
+Do long division with decimal numbers and see the work for the calculation step-by-step.
+Enter positive or negative decimal numbers for divisor and dividend and calculate a quotient answer.

-- If the divisor is a decimal, change it to a whole number by moving the decimal point to the right as many places as necessary.
-Then move the decimal point in the dividend to the right by the same number of places.
+- If the number you're dividing by has a decimal, move the decimal point all the way to the right counting the number of places you've moved it to.
+Then move the decimal point in the number you're dividing the same number of places to the right.

-- Insert a decimal point in the quotient (answer) space, exactly above the decimal point in the dividend.
+- Insert a decimal point in the quotient (answer) space, exactly above the decimal point in the number under the division bar.

-- Divide until the remainder is zero, or until you are satisfied with the number of decimal places in your answer.
+- Divide until the remainder is zero, or until you have enough decimal places in your answer.
 You can also stop if the remainder repeats because this indicates that your answer is a repeating decimal.